United States Environmental Protection Agency

 EPA has investigated and collected information and data on per and polyfluoroalkyl Substances (PFAS).
 Datasets in this visualization include:

-• Drinking Water (UCMR): Public Water Supply (PWS) Unregulated Contaminant Monitoring Rule (UCMR) data under the Safe Drinking Water Act (SDWA).
+• Drinking Water (UCMR): Public Water System (PWS) Unregulated Contaminant Monitoring Rule (UCMR) data under the Safe Drinking Water Act (SDWA).

 • Drinking Water (State): Additional PFAS monitoring results from states.